BINAI-PRO/akd-mia/README.md

 This monorepo hosts the **AT Pilates Time** mobile PWA and admin panel.
 Both apps share Supabase for authentication and data.
 See `docs/auth-workflow.md` for the end-to-end auth setup guide (linking `auth.users` with `public.clients`, creating admin accounts, etc.).
+For copy guidelines (acentos, UTF-8 y localización), revisa `docs/language-style.md`.

 ---